-Length: Semester Class (5 credits)

-Prerequisite: Age 15 by end of Semester

-Graduation: Fulfills elective credits
+Length: Semester Class (5 credits) Prerequisite: Age 15 by end of Semester Graduation: Fulfills elective credits College Prep: Does not apply

-The students learn to become safe, defensive and responsible drivers within the transportation system by studying the vehicle code and safe driving practices in order to obtain certification to take the California DMV written exam.
+Description: The students learn to become safe, defensive and responsible drivers within the transportation system by studying the vehicle code and safe driving practices in order to obtain certification to take the California DMV written exam.
 Decision Making: The students complete personality profiles and explore career pathways and education choices that will lead to satisfying and successful careers.
-Students also learn how to use the Career Center.
+Students also learn how to use the

-Foundations for Success
+Foundations for Success Course #7457